KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Using Amazon CloudWatch to monitor the CPU Utilization of your database is incorrect because although you can use this to monitor the CPU Utilization of your database instance, it does not provide the percentage of the CPU bandwidth and total memory consumed by each database process in your RDS instance.

-- Take note that CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance while RDS Enhanced Monitoring gathers its metrics from an agent on the instance.

-- When you create or modify your DB instance to run as a Multi-AZ deployment, Amazon RDS automatically provisions and maintains a synchronous **standby** replica in a different Availability Zone.
+- When you create or modify your DB instance to run as a Multi-AZ deployment, Amazon RDS automatically provisions and maintains a **synchronous standby** replica in a different Availability Zone.

 - **Read Replicas provides an asynchronous replication** instead of synchronous.

+### Questions

+- Where are the logs from RDS Enhanced Monitoring stored?
+- What are two ways you can view data from RDS Enhanced Monitoring?
+- What is the default amount of time EM logs are stored in CloudWatch?
+- CloudWatch and Enhanced Monitoring collect metrics from two different levels of an RDS instance, what are they and what is the result?
+- Can you install the CloudWatch agent on RDS instances for custom metrics?
+- Are CPU% and MEM% metrics readily available on the RDS console?
+- When using Multi-AZ deployment, are standby replicas synchronous or asynchronous?
+- Is RDS read replicas data storage synchronous or asynchronous?

 ---